Skip to content

 When I’m impatient with myself, the antidote of patience is a relief.
 I can let go of being frustrated with myself.
 In fact, I can let go of “selfing” altogether (for a moment) – all that exhausting “I/me/mine.”
 I can be more present, hear what others are saying, and sometimes, listen to nature.
 There’s a window of peace.
 That alone makes the practice of patience worth it, for me.

-whose impatience has gotten the better of them now & then)
+(For everyone like me, whose impatience has gotten the better of them now & then)